-- MIPS was designed with pipelining in mind. - All MIPS instructions are the same length 32 bits. - This makes the IF phase universal and simple to implement. - There are only a few instruction formats, and source register fields are always in the same place. - This means we can read the register file in the ID phase before we even know what the instruction is. - The only memory operations occur in load word and store word. - We can dedicate the ALU to computing addresses in these stages. - Memory accesses must be aligned. - No need to worry about multiple data memory accesses per instruction.
+MIPS was designed with pipelining in mind.

+- All MIPS instructions are the same length 32 bits. - This makes the IF phase universal and simple to implement. - There are only three instruction formats, and source register fields are always in the same place. - This means we can read the register file in the ID phase before we even know what the instruction is. - The only memory operations occur in load and store instructions. - We can dedicate the ALU to computing addresses in these stages. - Memory accesses must be aligned. - No need to worry about multiple data memory accesses per instruction.